wheelybird/luminary/docs/README.md

 - All current configuration values
 - Highlight of values changed from defaults
 - Search and filter capabilities
-- Categories organized by feature area
+- Categories organised by feature area

 ## Configuration Registry